Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 Release View

-The following cards have been added to Release View:
+The following cards have been added to Release View, targeting an Alpha 3.23 release window:

 Roberts Space Industries is the official go-to website for all news about Star Citizen and Squadron 42.
 It also hosts the online store for game items and…